-The UE may assume that the DM-RS antenna port associated with PDCCH reception in the Type0-PDCCH common search space, the Type0A-PDCCH common search space, and the Type2-PDCCH common search space, and for corresponding PDSCH receptions, and the DM-RS antenna port associated with SS/PBCH reception are quasi co-located with respect to delay spread, Doppler spread, Doppler shift, average delay, and spatial Rx parameters.
+The UE may assume that the DM-RS antenna port associated with PDCCH reception in the Type0-PDCCH common search space, the Type0A-PDCCH common search space, and the Type2-PDCCH common search space, and for corresponding PDSCH receptions, and the associated SS/PBCH block are quasi co-located with respect to delay spread, Doppler spread, Doppler shift, average delay, and spatial Rx parameters.
 The value for the DM-RS scrambling sequence initialization is the cell ID.

 The subcarrier spacing and the CP length for PDCCH reception with Type0A-PDCCH common search space, or Type1-PDCCH common search space, or Type2-PDCCH common search space are the same as for PDCCH reception with Type0-PDCCH common search space.